-We will create a culture where sexual harassment including online sexual abuse is not tolerated.
+We will create a culture where Sexual Violence and Sexual Harassment including online sexual abuse is not tolerated.
 We will ensure this is a whole school approach assuming that sexual abuse is, to some extent, happening in our school.
 This will allow us to identify issues and intervene early to better protect our children.
+We will refer to Part Five of Keeping Children Safe in Education 2022 and the LSCP policy, 'Child-on-child Sexual Harassment, Sexual Abuse and Sexually Harmful behaviours.'
 Further specific details of this type of abuse can be found in Appendix 2.